 There is a myriad actvities/events to avail yourself of while in East Africa.
 From the arts to sport to music and cultural festivals, the options are unlimited.

-A citizen of any of the East African Community Partner States (Burundi, Kenya, Rwanda, Tanzania and Uganda) does not require a visa to travel to or through East Africa.
+A citizen of any of the East African Community Partner States (with the exception of DRC) does not require a visa to travel to or through East Africa.
 Also note that East African citizens pay the same rates as locals in a given EAC country to access any tourist or accommodation facilities.